nelsonjchen/op-replay-clipper/README.md

 1. Install Ubuntu for WSL2: https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10
 2. Install Docker for Windows: https://docs.docker.com/desktop/install/windows-install/
 3. Open up the Ubuntu terminal and clone this repository: `git clone https://github.com/nelsonjchen/op-replay-clipper/`
+   * For performance reasons, make sure you clone to the Linux filesystem.
+The default working directory of your home directory in Ubuntu when you open up Ubuntu is adequate.
 4. Change folders to `cd op-replay-clipper`
 5. Continue to [Steps](#steps).